 5. Can Reduce Inflammation In Your Body

 Inflammation inside your body can often manifest itself in the form of severe diseases.
-The antioxidants and omega-3s in chlorella can help combat this inflammation and keep you much healthier.
+Chlorella is a powerful and natural antioxidant.
+Also, the omega-3s in chlorella can help combat this inflammation and keep you much healthier.
 These antioxidants also help prevent allergies.

 Though there is more research required, this sure is one encouraging step.